function-store/FunctionStore_tools/README.md

 ## Installation

-1. Ensure that you have minimum TouchDesigner.2022.33910 version installed (no guaranteess with older versions)
+1. Ensure that you have minimum TouchDesigner.2023.11510 version installed (no guaranteess with older versions)
-2. Download the latest release `FunctionStore_tools_2023.tox` from the [releases](https://github.com/function-store/FunctionStore_tools/releases/latest) sidebar (or the one without _2023 if you're still on TD2022)
+2. Download the latest release `FunctionStore_tools_2023.tox` from the [releases](https://github.com/function-store/FunctionStore_tools/releases/latest) sidebar
 3. Open a new project file
 4. Drag and drop the downloaded `.tox` to the root (`/`) level of your network, or drag and drop the `.tox` to an existing project file's root level
 6. (Strongly Suggested) Save the project file and set it as default startup file in `Preferences->General->Startup File Mode/Custom Startup File` so that it is used in every project from then on!
-7. (Alternative Strong Suggestion) There is a `FNS_TDDefault_2023.toe` file which already has the toolkit inside, feel free to use that as a Custom Startup File! (or the one without _2023 if you're still on TD2022)
+7. (Alternative Strong Suggestion) There is a `FNS_TDDefault_2023.toe` file which already has the toolkit inside, feel free to use that as a Custom Startup File!
 8. Bonus: `Alt-RightClick` (or `Alt-MiddleClick`) on any of the newly added toolbar icons to open the relevant wiki in a browser! (`Option-Right/MiddleClick` for Mac users)

 > **Note:** There might be errors shown initially but upon right clicking on the component and clicking `Clear (Children) Script Errors` they should be gone, or they can be ignored.